fwermelinger/webtopf-mockup-boilerplate/README.md

 # webtopf-mockup-boilerplate
 A boilerplate repository for quickly getting started creating html and css mockups.
-Uses jQuery, Bootstrap, SASS and Gulp.
+Uses jQuery and Bootstrap.
+Supports SASS and twig files to be built with Gulp.

 ## Get started
 run `npm install` to install all dependencies